2026

 Challenge

-• Large volume of products with multiple variables (size, year, color, price).
+• Large product catalog with multiple variables (size, year, color, price) increasing decision complexity.

-• Requirement for high performance with minimal plugin usage.
+• Need for high performance with minimal reliance on plugins.

 Solution

-• Layered architecture (category → subcategory → product).
+• Multi-level navigation system designed to progressively reduce complexity (category → subcategory → product).

-• Contextual filtering system based on navigation level.
+• Contextual filtering system adapting to each navigation level.

-• Dual navigation: exploratory browsing + quick access to key services.
+• Dual navigation model combining exploratory browsing and quick access to key services.

-• Optimized development using hooks and reusable templates.
+• Optimized frontend architecture using hooks and reusable components.

 05. Core Experience Design